FAQs

 We apologise for this situation.
 Do not worry!
 You can easily request a free replacement lid via our contact us form.

 We previously had several QR codes on our packaging for our products, however, these links have now expired and we apologise for the inconvenience this may cause.
-Please take a look at the product or brand page to view more information on the purchased brands.
+Please take a look at our Discover section, YouTube channel, product or brand page to view more information on the purchased brands.

 For Simply products, please visit our How-To's to find the SimplyCreate how-to guides.